Kotlin/dokka/docs/topics/dokka-module-and-package-docs.md

-[//]: # (title: Module documentation)
+[//]: # (title: Subproject documentation)

-Documentation for a module as a whole, as well as packages in that module, can be provided as separate Markdown files.
+Documentation for a subproject as a whole, as well as packages in that subproject, can be provided as separate Markdown files.

 ## File format

-Inside the Markdown file, the documentation for the module as a whole and for individual packages is introduced by the corresponding first-level headings.
-The text of the heading **must** be **Module `<module name>`** for a module, and **Package `<package qualified name>`** for a package.
+Inside the Markdown file, the documentation for the subproject as a whole and for individual packages is introduced by the corresponding first-level headings.
+The text of the heading **must** be **Module `<module name>`** for a subproject, and **Package `<package qualified name>`** for a package.

-The file doesn't have to contain both module and package documentation.
-You can have files that contain only package or module documentation.
-You can even have a Markdown file per module or package.
+The file doesn't have to contain both subproject and package documentation.
+You can have files that contain only package or subproject documentation.
+You can even have a Markdown file per subproject or package.

 Using [Markdown syntax](https://www.markdownguide.org/basic-syntax/), you can add:
 * Headings up to level 6